KeyComps2020/KeyAttendance/docs/backend.md

 We use several additional packages that complement django in adding extra features, namely djangorestframework, djangorestframework-jwt, and django-simple-history among others.
 Django Rest Framework makes it easier to build RESTful APIs in django, providing tools such as serializers that facilitate quick and easy manipulation of the database through HTTP requests.
 Django Rest Framework-jwt helps us implement endpoint security using JSON Web Tokens, a cryptographic method of making sure only those with adequate permissions have access to the proper endpoints.
 Finally, django-simple-history makes it easier for us to track user actions, saving database modifications for later access.

+`manage.py runserver` runs the local server.

 ## Security

-The live backend is generally secured with HTTPS, meaning it is infeasible to intercept and read data sent between the server and any given client.
+The live backend is secured with HTTPS, meaning it is infeasible to intercept and read data sent between the server and any given client.
 See the server documentation for more details on how this is implemented.

 We use [JSON Web Tokens](https://jwt.io/) ([RFC-7519](https://tools.ietf.org/html/rfc7519)) to secure our endpoints, making sure that users have to be authorized to access API data.
 In short, these tokens work as follows: